 - There will be two governing boards for the East Baltimore Biotech Project whose membership will be diverse. - The city will establish a 501(c)(3) corporation, East Baltimore Development, Inc. (hereinafter referred to as "EBDI", including any of its successor organizations or entities or assignees).
-EBDI will have an eleven member Board of Directors which will be composed of three (3) members appointed by the Mayor, two (2) members appointed by Johns Hopkins, two (2) members appointed by the community [method of selection to be determined subsequently], (1) member appointed by the Governor, and three (3) at large members appointed by the Board based on recommendations by the Mayor in consultation with the City Council President.
+EBDI will have an eleven member Board of Directors which will be composed of three (3) members appointed by the Mayor, two (2) members appointed by Johns Hopkins, two (2) members appointed by the community [method of selection to be determined subsequently].
+(1) member appointed by the Covernor, and three (2) at large determined subsequently], (1) member appointed by the Governor, and three (3) at large members appointed by the Board based on recommendations by the Mayor in consultation with the City Council President.
 The role of EBDI will be as follows: